-Blanco, 2017 winner of the Best Sommelier Competition at the TexSom conference, with selections from Valle de Guadalupe in Baja California, was born in Mexico City and has worked in Houston area restaurants for 11 years.
+Blanco, 2017 winner of the Best Sommelier Competition at the TexSom conference, with selections from Valle de Guadalupe in Baja California, and the winner of the 2017 Houston Iron Sommelier competition, with wines of Baja, Mexico, was born in Mexico City and has worked in Houston area restaurants for 11 years.
 Blanco joined award-winning Mexican seafood restaurant Caracol as a server on its opening team in 2013; he was later promoted to manager and floor sommelier.
 He became a certified sommelier and then started consulting for other restaurants in addition to his work at Caracol.
 For Amalfi Ristorante Italiano in Houston, he created an all-Italian wine list.

 Fortgang is co-owner/wine director of three restaurants in Portland, Oregon, the French bistro-inspired Le Pigeon, Little Bird Bistro and Canard, the new wine bar and casual restaurant next door.
 He’s among Portland’s most influential sommeliers, and he brought with him 11 years of experience as a cook, manager and beverage director at Gramercy Tavern and Craft Restaurant in New York City.